Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{Effect of Different Time Windows}

-To examine the influence of recency on predictive performance, we varied the time window preceding the prediction date used during EHR text serialization.
+To examine the influence of recency on predictive performance, we varied the time window preceding the prediction date used during EHR text serialization with a maximum context size of \np{8192} tokens.
 We evaluated Qwen3-Emb-8B, Qwen2-Emb-7B, Llama3.1-LLM2Vec-8B, and the count-based baseline with a \ac{gbm} head across seven intervals: one hour, one day, one week (\np{7} days), one month (\np{30} days), one year (\np{365} days), three years (\np{1095} days), and full history.
 For each window, only events occurring within the specified interval before the prediction time were included.
-Hence, only data from the respective time window contributed to the aggregated information and the visit data in the \ac{ehr} serialization.
-All other aspects of the serialization, including structure, formatting, and instruction prompts remained unchanged to isolate the effect of the temporal window.
+Thus, only data from the respective time window contributed to the aggregated information and visit data in the \ac{ehr} serialization.
+All other aspects of the serialization, including structure, formatting, and instruction prompts, remained unchanged to isolate the effect of the temporal window.